kevindperezm/crowd_exercises/palindromes/README.md

 Ir order to not use brute force, this app needs rules to decide whether the chars of a specific word can be rearranged to create a palindrome word or not.
 If a given word fits this rules then it can be used to generate palindromes.
 If not, it can't.

 Here are listed the rules this app uses:
-* Word has 2 or more chars in lenght.
+* Word has 2 or more chars in length.
 * Word repeats at least 2 times every char. (e.g. gaga => gaag, agga)
-* In case of odd lenght, there can be 1 isolated char. (e.g. akako => akoka, kaoak)
+* In case of odd length, there can be 1 isolated char. (e.g. akako => akoka, kaoak)
 * Count for every char repetition is multiple of 2. (e.g. gaga => g = 2, a = 2)

 Authors